Car Parks Consultation FAQs

 Breckland has a longstanding relationship with our business community.
 A relationship built upon our mutual desire to build a district where businesses can thrive.
 We regularly provide funding and support to help our businesses grow, seize opportunities, and create employment.

-18) Dereham Town Council have proposed a hike in Council Tax to cover the cost of car parks rather than charging at the point of use.
+18) Dereham Town Council have proposed a rise in Council Tax to cover the cost of car parks rather than charging at the point of use.
 Is that possible?

 Any increase in council tax must be considered within the restrictions imposed upon local councils by current legislation.
 To cover the cost of the provision of car parking services in the district, there would need to be an increase in the cost of council tax in excess of the permitted legislative maximum increase of £5 or 3%.
 To increase council tax by £5 or more would require the holding of a referendum.
 You can find out more about council tax restrictionson the GOV.UK website. (opens new window)